teberhardt/cards-over-lan/protocol.md

 ### s_auxclientdata

-Provides auxiliary client data to a single player, such as auxiliary points.
+Provides auxiliary client data to a single player, such as upgrade points.

 ```json
 {